Consensys/doc.teku/docs/HowTo/Doppelganger-Detection.md

 ## Enable doppelganger detection

-Enable doppelganger detection by setting the `--Xdoppelganger-detection-enabled` option to `true`.
+Enable doppelganger detection by setting the `--doppelganger-detection-enabled` option to `true`.

-Your validator client must be connected to a beacon node with liveness tracking enabled.
-Enable liveness tracking by setting the `--Xbeacon-liveness-tracking-enabled` option to `true`.
+Your validator client must be connected to a beacon node with validators liveness tracking enabled.
+Enable validators liveness tracking by setting the `--Xbeacon-liveness-tracking-enabled` option to `true`.

 ## Side effects